 Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 16.00 \$15,812,011 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
 Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees.
-0.00 \$200,199 Multiple Programs Grant funding adjustments made in current services based on updated projections for HOME, CDBG, and State Rental Assistance Program (SRAP) awards.
-0.00 \$115,807 Affordable Housing Development & Preservation The FY 2025 budget includes an increase in dedicated revenue for affordable housing from meals tax revenues.
+0.00 \$200,199 Mul. ple Programs Grant funding adjustments made in current services based on updated projections for HOME, CDBG, and State Rental Assistance Program (SRAP) awards.
+0.00 \$115,807 Affordable Housing Development & Preservation Council approved the addition of \$3,000,000 in one-time FY 2024 fund balance revenue to fund approved, but unfunded projects in the affordable housing pipeline.
+This funding was added to the Capital Improvement Program (CIP) budget.
+0.00 \$0 Affordable Housing Development & Preservation The FY 2025 budget includes an increase in dedicated revenue for affordable housing from meals tax revenues.
 0.00 \$614,000 Affordable Housing Development & Preservation The FY 2025 budget includes a decrease in dedicated revenue for affordable housing from real estate tax revenues as a result of CY 2024 assessments.
 0.00 (\$77,700) Affordable Housing Development & Preservation The FY 2025 budget includes program income estimates.
 Program income includes the re-payment of housing rehabilitation and ownership loans issued by the City.
 This funding is dedicated to affordable housing acquisition and development.
 0.00 \$325,000 Affordable Housing Development & Preservation The Housing Trust Fund donation revenue projection was reduced from \$1 million to \$500,000, which reduces affordable housing acquisition and development funding.
 0.00 (\$500,000)

-Adjustments FTE Amount Affordable Housing Development & Preservation The proposed FY 2025 budget includes one-time additional funding for the Housing Master Plan update.
+Adjustments FTE Amount Affordable Housing Development & Preservation The approved FY 2025 budget includes one-time additional funding for the Housing Master Plan update.
 FY 2024's Approved budget included \$250,000 in funding for the plan.
 This brings the City contribution to \$350,000.
 An additional \$350,000 in grants for the Plan are currently being pursued.
-0.00 \$100,000 Home Ownership The proposed FY 2025 budget includes program income estimates.
+0.00 \$100,000 Home Ownership The approved FY 2025 budget includes program income estimates.
 Program income includes the repayment of housing rehabilitation and ownership loans issued by the City.
 This funding is dedicated to down payment assistance.
 0.00 \$250,000 Housing Leadership & Management Portions of the Director's and Deputy Director's salaries are to be paid for with dedicated real estate tax revenue for housing, reducing the Department's General Fund contribution.
-0.00 (\$17,419) Landlord & Tenant Relations The FY 2025 Proposed Budget removes the one-time funding included in the prior year's budget for one a Relocation Advisor position originally funded by American Rescue Plan Act (ARPA).
+0.00 (\$17,419) Landlord & Tenant Relations The FY 2025 Approved Budget removes the one-time funding included in the prior year's budget for one a Relocation Advisor position originally funded by American Rescue Plan Act (ARPA).
 This position supports renters in the eviction process to identify and secure stable housing.
-0.00 (\$93,000) TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 16.00 \$16,728,898
+0.00 (\$93,000) TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 16.00 \$16,728,898